-As discussed in Section 3.5.2, there are 21 bridges located throughout Mississippi Mills, with 10 located within the settlement areas and the remaining 11 within the rural areas.
+As discussed in Section 3.5, there are 21 bridges located throughout Mississippi Mills, with 10 located within the settlement areas and the remaining 11 within the rural areas.
 Seven of the bridges support pedestrians through the provision of sidewalks or trail infrastructure, with the three trail bridges also supporting cycling.
-As previously discussed in Section 3.5, at time of bridge renewal consider implementing complete street treatments to support all road users.
+At the time of any bridge renewal consider implementing complete street treatments to support all road users.